 SIDE GALLERY

 80 Enric Granados 08008 Barcelona

++ 34 931 621 575 +34 653 238 311

 info@side-gallery.com

 www.side-gallery.com

-LUIS BARRAGÁN (1902-1988)

-Mirrored glass lamp

-From Casa del Pedregal (Casa Prieto López) Manufactured by Hugo X. Velázquez México, 1952 Glass, gold sheet, parchment leather

-Measurements

-Total height 127 cm Base height 98 cm Diameter 53 cm

-Provenance

-Prieto-López family, Mexico City,1952 César Cervantes, Mexico City, 2013 Acquired by SIDE GALLERY, 2018

-Details

-Part of a pair of lamps, one is still in the dinning room of the house.

-Certificate

-Accompanied by a certificate of authenticity by César Cervantes, current owner of the house.

-Literature

-Barragán, Space and shadow, walls and colour, Danièle Oauly, Birkhäuser, Berlin, 2002, page 169 Luis Barragán Search and creativity, Louise Noelle, The University of Texas, Austin, 2018, page 160, 161

-Luis Barragán, Naturalezas del límite, En su casa de Tacubaya, Toni García + Yolanda Somoza editions, México, 2008, page 33

-Barragán Revisited, A second life for teh Pietro López House, Barragán Foundation, Switzerland, 2012, page 122

-Condition

-Original condition of the vase.
-Shade was re-done following the original model.

-Biography

-Luis Barragán is now regarded as one of the most important architects of the 20th century.
+LUIS BARRAGÁN (1902-1988) Ceramic table lamp From Casa del Pedregal (Casa Prieto López) Manufactured by Hugo X. Velázquez México, 1952 Ceramic, parchment leather Measurements Total height 85 cm Vase height 50 cm Diameter 38 cm Provenance Prieto-López family, Mexico City, 1952 César Cervantes, Mexico City, 2013 Acquired by SIDE GALLERY, 2018 Details All the ceramic lamps were the result of a collaboration between Barragán and a ceramist who lived in Cuernavaca called Hugo X. Velázquez.
+They created many pieces based on popular models that he used for his projects.
+This kind of lamp can be seen in Clara Porset's house in Chimalistac and in the private house of the architect Manuel Parra.
+Certificate Accompanied by a certificate of authenticity by César Cervantes, current owner of the house.
+Literature The life and work of Luis Barragán, Rizzoli international publications, inc, New York, 1997. page 129, 135 Barragán, Space and shadow, walls and colour, Danièle Oauly, Birkhäuser, Berlin, 2002, page 166, Luis Barragán Search and creativity, Louise Noelle, The University of Texas, Austin, 2018, page 161 Luis Barragán, Naturalezas del límite, En su casa de Tacubaya, Toni García + Yolanda Somoza editions, México, 2008, page 34, 35 Barragán Revisited, A second life for teh Pietro López House, Barragán Foundation, Switzerland, 2012, page 121, 122, 134 Barragán Revisited, A second life for teh Pietro López House, Barragán Foundation, Switzerland, Barragan Revisited, A second life for ten Pletro Lopez House, Barragan Foundation, Switzerland, 2012, page 121, 134 Condition Shade was re-done following the original model.
+The broken handle, was an error production that was left like this by desire of Luis Barragán.
+Biography Luis Barragán is now regarded as one of the most important architects of the 20th century.
 Famed for his mastery of space and light, he reinvented the International Style proposed by Le Cobusier and Charlotte Perriand as a colorful, sensuous genre of Mexican Modernism.
 The beauty and originality of Barragán's architecture made him a legend among his fellow architects, and they lobbied hard for his famous MOMA exhibition in 1976.
 A few years later, Luis Barragán was awarded the Pritzker Prize, architecture's equivalent to the Nobel Prize.
 Cited as an inspiration by a succession of other Pritzker winners - from Tadao Ando and Frank Gehry, to Rem Koolhaas - he is one of the handful of architects who succeeded in creating their own version of Modernism, by imbuing it with the warmth and vibrance of his native Mexico.
 Thanks to the MoMA exhibition and the Pritzker Prize, Barragán enjoyed a few years of the admiration he deserved before his death in Mexico City in 1988.
 Yet for an architect of his talent, he left a relatively small body of work, which is now carefully protected and cared by either private owners and collections, foundations or museums (in the case of the furniture he designed and produced for some of his houses).